R300-AI/ITRI-AI-Hub/Model-Zoo/Object-Detection/YOLOs/NeuronRT/README.md

 * A **Genio-510/700 EVK (MDLA3.0)** board with **NeuronRT** Library installed. ([[Tutoiral]](https://r300-ai.github.io/ITRI-AI-Hub/docs/pages/runtime/neuronrt.html))

-## Training YOLOs and Compile it on Workstation
+## Convert TFLite to DLA on Workstation

 #### Step 1: Environment Setup
 To set up the environment and prepare for model training, execute the following commands: